 Specular reflections are easy to model using GA methods.
 The most common methods include the image source method [Allen and Berkley 1979; Funkhouser et al. 1998; Schröder and Lentz 2006; Laine et al. 2009], ray tracing [Krokstad et al. 1968; Vorlander 1989] and approximate volume tracing [Lauterbach et al. 2007; Chandak et al. 2008].
-Of these methods, the image source method is the most accurate, since it is guaranteed to not miss any specular propagation paths between the source and the listener.
-GA methods are also used for modeling diffuse reflections.
+Of these methods, the image source method is the most accurate, since (if implemented correctly) it is guaranteed to not miss any specular propagation paths between source and listener.
+GA methods also exist for modeling diffuse reflections.
 The two main techniques of doing so are based on path tracing [Dalenbäck 1996; Kapralos et al. 2004] and radiosity [Siltanen et al. 2007; Siltanen et al. 2009].

 Diffraction is relatively difficult to model using GA techniques (as compared to specular reflections), because it involves sound waves bending around objects.
-The two commonly used geometric models of diffraction are the Uniform Theory of Diffraction (UTD) [Kouy-oumjian and Pathak 1974] and the Biot-Tolstoy-Medwin (BTM) model [Svensson et al. 1999].
+The two commonly used geometric models of diffraction are the Uniform Theory of Diffraction (UTD) [Kouyoumjian and Pathak 1974] and the Biot-Tolstoy-Medwin (BTM) model [Svensson et al. 1999].
 The UTD model assumes infinite diffracting edges, an assumption which may not be applicable in real-world scenes (e.g., indoor scenes).
 However, UTD has been used successfully in interactive applications [Tsingos et al. 2001; Antonacci et al. 2004; Taylor et al. 2009].
-BTM, on the other hand, deals with finite diffracting edges, and therefore is more accurate than UTD [Svensson et al. 1999]; however it is much more complicated and has only recently been used - with several approximations - in interactive applications [Schröder and Pohl 2009].
+BTM, on the other hand, deals with finite diffracting edges, and therefore is more accurate than UTD; however it is much more complicated and has only recently been used - with several approximations - in interactive applications [Schröder and Pohl 2009].